 Overview of Electricians: General Duties and Responsibilities

 Electricians are the skilled tradespeople who perform the hands-on work involving electrical systems.
-They are responsible for installing, maintaining, and repairing electrical wiring, outlets, circuit breakers, and other electrical components in residential, commercial, and industrial settings.
+They are responsible for installing, maintaining, and repairing electrical wiring, outlets, circuit breakers, and other electrical components in residential, commercial settings.
 Their tasks can range from simple jobs like fixing a faulty light switch to complex projects like wiring an entire building.
 Electricians work directly on-site and deal with the physical aspects of electrical systems.

 There are different types of electricians, each specializing in various areas: